• Skip to main content

 📋 Recipe:

-Walking Taco Casserole in a brightly colored baking dish.
+Walking Taco Casserole in a brightly colored baking dish, topped with lettuce and tomatoes.

 Sharon Rigsby